RealTimeGenomics/rtg-core/README.md

 # RTG Core Non-commercial

-Copyright (c) 2017 Real Time Genomics Ltd
+Copyright (c) 2018 Real Time Genomics Ltd

 This software is provided under the Real Time Genomics Ltd Software Licence Agreement for Academic Non-commercial Research Purposes only.
 See [LICENSE.txt](LICENSE.txt)

+If you require a license for commercial use or wish to purchase commercial support contact us via info@realtimegenomics.com.

 ## Introduction